open-neuroscience/resources/templates/github-contact-template.md

 Open Neuroscience is a community run project, where we are curating and highlighting open source projects related to neurosciences!

-Briefly, we have a website where short descritptions about projects are listed, with links to the projects themselves, their authors, together with images and other links.
+Briefly, we have a website where short descriptions about projects are listed, with links to the projects themselves, their authors, together with images and other links.

 Once a new entry is made, we make a quick check for spam, and publish it.